wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- Readability improvement for the 'remember me' checkbox field's code.

 = 4.3.3 =
 - Added new feature to confiugre an "after email activation redirection" for any membership level.
 - Renamed the SimpleWpMembership::wp_logout() function to SimpleWpMembership::wp_logout_handler().